Spanish Poppy Seeds

 They provide your body with large amounts of iodine, calcium, manganese, magnesium, iron, zinc and copper.
 Therefore, including them in your diet reduces the risk of developing diseases caused by deficiencies of these elements, like osteoporosis, heart disease, cancer, etc.

-- They provide your body with important vitamins.
+- They provide your body with essential vitamins.

 Like with the minerals, poppy seeds help prevent vitamin deficiencies because they are packed with these essential elements.
 B vitamins make up the most of their nutritional value in this regard, especially thiamin (100 g of seeds contain 71% of the required daily dose).
 These vitamins affect metabolism and thereby influence your overall health.